verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] There's no wrong choices.
 Or atleast, that's what they tell people who make crappy choices.
 - [ ] They draw our borders and then decide to block theirs.
 - [ ] Their ignorance is precisely where privilege takes shape.
+- [ ] She's the worst person I've met.
+I wanna travel the world with her.